 However, if the house has a history of leaks, or there are visible signs of water leaks, and/or somebody in your family has known sensitivities, allergies, or respiratory tract issues, then mold testing is a good idea.
 If mold is indeed present in the home, you need to take that into consideration.
 Mold remediation can be very expensive.

 We offer two different methods of mold testing:

 Air sampling: We take three different air samples (included in base price).
 One outside for comparison, and two inside the home.
+This is the standard testing method.
 For larger homes, or homes with multiple suspected areas of mold growth, we take additional air samples for an additional fee.

 Surface sampling: We take three different surface samples (included in base price).
 If there are additional surface areas that require testing, we take additional swab samples for an additional fee.

 After we collect the samples, we send them to a state-of-the-art next-generation lab for analysis.
 The lab then produces a very detailed report for you.